 User Settings

 User Settings allows you to define necessary input fields for your plugin which will be filled by the users.
 Each user may have their own settings, and the settings values will be passed to the plugin code as variables.
+The User Settings value is a JSON string with the following format:

 Here’s what each key represents: